lextm/jekyll-theme-chirpy/_posts/2023-1-16-running-nuxt-3-web-apps-on-iis-with-httpplatformhandler.md

 ---
 layout: post
 title: "Running Nuxt 3 Web Apps on IIS with HttpPlatformHandler"
+description: A post about creating a simple Nuxt 3 web app and deploy it on IIS with HttpPlatformHandler
 tags: IIS Windows JavaScript Node.js
 excerpt_separator: <!--more-->
 ---